R-dVL/mouse-mover/README.md

 3. [Security issues](#Security%20issues)

 ## Usage
-This script will keep the computer active to prevent it from crashing or appearing as afk.
+This script will keep the computer active to prevent it from sleeping or appearing as afk.

 ### Modes